Prince Edward Theatre

 Now that the theatre was firmly established as a house for musicals, the building was completely refurbished in 1992.
 Bernard Delfont and Cameron Mackintosh now owned the theatre, and spent over £3 million on remodelling the auditorium, improving the acoustics and increasing the size of the stage.
 The new Prince Edward Theatre was unveiled in March 1993 with the opening of Crazy for You, a Gershwin musical transferring from Broadway.

 Musicals have played consistently here since, including the hugely successful Mamma Mia!
-(1999), Mackintosh’s own production of Mary Poppins (2004), the 2014 revival of Boublil and Schönberg’s Miss Saigon, and the theatre’s current tenant, Aladdin.
+(1999), Mackintosh’s own production of Mary Poppins (2004), the 2014 revival of Boublil and Schönberg’s Miss Saigon, Aladdin and the theatre’s current tenant, Mary Poppins.

 Delfont Mackintosh Theatres Ltd. continue to renovate the theatre between productions, making the facilities exemplary and one of the most desirable spaces in the West End.